Garden maintenance scheme

 Who is eligible?
 Toggle accordion

-Tenants in receipt of PIP or Attendance Allowance and are physically unable to maintain their garden.
+- Tenants in receipt of PIP or Attendance Allowance who are physically unable to maintain their garden.

 Already a member of the scheme Toggle accordion